 Making sure our Distributors have all the tools they need to succeed is what we’re all about!
 That’s why on Saturday, March 22, 2014, E. EXCEL Director of Marketing, Luis Tirado travelled to Toronto to train eager E. Excellers.
 Over 60 E. EXCEL Distributors attended the interactive training session that focused on encouraging attendees to adopt positive attitudes to reach success.
 Luis went on to motivate Distributors to release the comfortable boundaries they impose on themselves, take responsible risks, and strive for success.

-As Pearl Master Helen Marinis commented, “What are E. Excellers afraid of?
+As Pearl Master, Helen Marinis commented, “What are E. Excellers afraid of?
 If it’s lack of knowledge or confidence, difficult tasks, or failure, no worries!
 E. EXCEL offers support from everywhere!
 Whether you look to your teammates, leaders, or the head office in Utah, all you need is a winning attitude and you’ll get winning results!”

 Are you looking for inspiring ideas to boost your E. EXCEL business?
-Join E. EXCEL Director of Marketing Luis Tirado and Gold Master Chelsa Tomaqin in Vallejo, CA to be inspired to success!
+Join E. EXCEL Director of Marketing, Luis Tirado and Gold Master, Chelsa Tomaqin in Vallejo, CA to be inspired to success!
 For more information about this event, contact E. EXCEL at [XXXXXXXXXXXXXX].